yajihum/microsoft-3d-emoji-picker/packages/README.md

 | **isOpen**        | `false` | Whether a picker should open       |
 | **onEmojiSelect** | `{}`    | Callback when an emoji is selected |

+## Attension

+※Strictly speaking, it's not an 'emoji picker' per se, but rather a picker for obtaining emoji icons.
+Therefore, it cannot be used as Unicode characters, like text.
+※Do not use not on **Node.js**.

 ## 📘Lisence

-This is a emoji picker of Microsoft Fluent Emoji.
+This is a emoji picker of [Microsoft Fluent Emoji](https://github.com/microsoft/fluentui-emoji).

 ### Third party License